abrand6/DE_Arduino_Fundamentals/Communicating-with-Grove-Devices.md

     * Red is connected to 5V on the Arduino board
     * Black is connected to ground on the Arduino board (either one, doesn't matter which)
     * White is not connected
-    * Yellow is connected to D7, which is pin A4 on the Arduino Nano Every
+    * Yellow is connected to D7 on the Arduino Nano Every

 5. If you now go to **File >> Examples...** in the Arduino IDE you should see the **Grove Ultrasonic Ranger** listed under the bottom section of the menu labelled **Examples from Custom Libraries**.
 Open the **UltrasonicDisplayonTerm** example from the library you just installed.